Halloween has never really felt like a big event in Paris.

 For more kid-friendly spooky festivities, head to Jardin d'Acclimatation, the popular amusement park within a beautifully landscaped garden in the 16th arrondissement next to Fondation Louis Vuitton, for a special Toussaint-themed Mexican-style festival: "Dia de los Muertos" - the Day of the Dead.

 Expect hoards of skeletons, some sleeping spiders, and, of course, ghosts - but nothing too scary.
-Parades, dancers, mariachis, and fire-eating artists round out the fun.
+Parades, dancers, mariachis, and fire-eating artists round out the fun while celebdrating Mexican traditions.

 For the youngest visitors, don't miss the park's popular puppet shows.
-For everyone else, the park's 42 amusement rides, 450 animals and birds, and paths through the woods provide plenty of fun and entertainment.
+For everyone else, the park's 42 amusement rides, 450 animals and birds (including magnificent peacocks), and paths through the woods provide plenty of fun and entertainment.

 Location: Bois de Boulogne, 16th arrondissement; Metro: Les Sablons (3-block walk to the garden)